-Those who present certificates of graduation from approved High Schools will be admitted to the Freshman Class without examination, provided their course of study has included Latin of sufficient extent.
-If such candidates desire to enter a class higher than Freshman, they must pass an examination on all the work pursued by the class below that which they desire to enter.
+Those who present certificates of graduation from approved High Schools will be admitted to the Freshman Class without examination, provided their course of study has included all the studies named in the entrance requirements.
+Examinations will be given in subjects not fully covered in the High School.